coolculasa/password_generator/README.md

 The application validates user input and ensures that at least one character type is selected.
 Once all prompts are answered, the user will be presented with a password matching the answered prompts.

-The user should alsohas  the option to click a button to copy the password to their clipboard.
+The user also has  the option to click a button to copy the password to their clipboard.
 The application can adapt to multiple screen sizes.

-Your application should be deployed to GitHub Pages.

-Screenshots of the pages are as follows:
+Screenshot of the page is as follows:

 ![ScreenShot](/Assets/main.png)